 Your dogs can hear four times the distance of humans.
 Since dogs have such sensitive ears, they can always hear something!

 Dogs are unable to see red and green because they lack the cones that perceive those colors.
 They don’t see the same world we do.
 For them, things might look a little grainier and a lot less vibrant.
+That means, dogs aren’t really colorblind contrary to what many believe.

 The part of the brain that controls smell is 40 times larger in canines than it is in humans.
 While a dog’s intelligence compares in human terms to that of a 2-year-old child, dogs have skills no human of any age could ever hope to possess.